Skip to content

 What to consider when you’re looking for health insurance.

 When you’re young, you probably don’t think about your future healthcare needs much, but that could cost you (literally) later on.
 By taking out health insurance in your younger years you’re doing your future self a big favour, due to the Lifetime Health Cover Loading.
-If you take out Hospital Cover after the age of 30, you’ll have to pay an extra 2% for every year older than 30 you are, up to a maximum of 70%.
+If you don’t take out Hospital Cover before the age of 31, you’ll have to pay an extra 2% for every year older than 30 you are, up to a maximum of 70%.
 The Loading lasts for 10 years of continuous Hospital Cover.
-And taking out insurance before the age of 30 also pays off as you’ll qualify for the Age-based Discount, which makes insurance cheaper until you reach the age of 41.
+And taking out insurance in your 20s also pays off as you’ll qualify for the Age-based Discount, which makes insurance cheaper until you reach the age of 41.

 On the other hand, depending on your circumstances, you might decide it’s worth copping the higher premiums later in life.
 If you think there’s a strong chance you won’t need private health insurance in your 20s, you may decide to delay getting Hospital Cover until later, when you’re more likely to need it.
 Of course, none of us know what’s going to happen so this is a risk to consider.
 We recommend you weigh up your age, income, healthcare needs and family circumstances carefully before making a decision about what age to take out health insurance.

 Health insurers sometimes try to lure in new customers by offering promotions, like gift cards, reduced waiting periods or a certain amount of weeks for free.
-However these promotions may not be worthwhile in the long run.
+You might save money on health insurance with these promotions, however they may not be worthwhile in the long run.
 If you’re paying a lot for a policy that ultimately isn’t right for you, no promotional offer will make that a good deal.
 We strongly recommend reading the terms and conditions of any promotion before you sign up, to make sure you understand exactly what you’re getting, and when.

 Trudie McConnochie